acm-uiuc/til/_til/linux/install-ubuntu.md

 * Choose to install updates
 * Choose to install 3rd party non-free items (Free as libre, not cost wise.
 The non-free items are non-open source, but will cost you nothing)
 * Create a user and hostname (hostname is the name of your computer)
-* Partition the disk (See below.
-Manual partitioning is generally not required as the installer will offer both dual-boot options and full replacement automatically)
+* Select the relevant install option (Install along side or overwrite current OS)
 * Choose your location for time/date
 * Sit back, relax, and wait a few minutes for installation to finish

+## Advanced Setups
+Sometimes it is required to make a more complex partition scheme

-## Partitions
+### Partitions
 Partitioning is required if you want more complicated layouts for you storage i.e you want all your documents on one disk but the os on another, or you are dealing with a volatile system and need to insure exact partition layouts.

 SWAP: Space reserved on the disk designed to provide backup memory space for the system.